Best daily deals

 1. Press the Bluetooth button on the back of the speaker next to the power button.

-2. Once it begins blinking and making a beeping sound that means you’ve entered pairing mode.
+2. Once it begins blinking and making a beeping sound, that means you’ve entered pairing mode.

 4. Tap that icon, and you’re all paired up.

-Unfortunately, there are no high-quality Bluetooth codecs to speak of here so there was a huge lag while watching YouTube videos.
+Unfortunately, there are no high-quality Bluetooth codecs to speak of here so there was a considerable lag while watching YouTube videos.
 For whatever reason, the audio never synced up with what the person was saying, and because JBL removed the 3.5mm input: there’s no real way around this issue.
 It’s a bit of a bummer since you can’t use this speaker with anything that doesn’t have Bluetooth.

 How long does the battery of the JBL Flip 5 last?